shubhanggupta2000/Loading_animation/README.md

-# Loading_animation
+# Loading Animation

-A simple/basic structure to make a loading animation with RGB background and color change.
+* A simple/basic structure to make a loading animation with RGB background and color change.
-This code has been written from scratch with simple HTML, CSS, and Javascript.
+* This code has been written from scratch with simple HTML, CSS, and Javascript.

 ## Glimpse